Hustle (dance): Van McCoy's song

-The original Latin Hustle started being developed in late 1972 by Puerto Rican Teenagers in the South Bronx and by 1974 was being done all over New York and the Tri-State area, and by 1976 became an International Dance Sensation...
-Do the Hustle became a hit in 1975, following Van McCoy and the Soul City Symphony's song "Hustle".
-Tipped off by DJ David Todd, McCoy sent his partner Charlie Kipps to the Adam's Apple discotheque in New York City's East Side.
+The original Latin Hustle started being developed in late 1972 by Puerto Rican Teenagers in the South Bronx and by 1974 was being done all over New York and the Tri-State area, and by 1976 became an International Dance Sensation.
+Van McCoy and the Soul City Symphony's song "The Hustle" became a hit in 1975, reaching the #1 spot on both the Billboard Hot 100 and Hot Soul Singles charts.
+Tipped off by DJ David Todd, McCoy sent his partner Charlie Kipps Jr.to the Adam's Apple discotheque in New York City's East Side.
 And "The Hustle" reached the top of the Billboard Pop Singles chart the week ending July 26, 1975.

 Van McCoy with The Stylistics got disco songs such as "Disco Baby", "Can't Give You Anything", "Love is the Answer" and "Funky Weekend".
+Van McCoy and Charlie Kipps produced David Ruffin also.

 Depiction in Saturday Night Fever

-The 1977 disco movie Saturday Night Fever(OST include The Bee Gees, Kool & the Gang, KC & the Sunshine Band, Trammps) showed both the line and partner forms of hustle, as well as a dance referred to as the "tango hustle" (invented by for that film by the Denny Tario, according to the DVD commentary).
+The 1977 disco movie Saturday Night Fever (the sound track includes Tavares, Yvonne Elliman, Bee Gees, Kool & the Gang, KC & the Sunshine Band, The Trammps) showed both the line and partner forms of hustle, as well as a dance referred to as the "tango hustle" (invented for that film by Deney Terrio, according to the DVD commentary).
 Although the popularity of the movie faded quickly as the hype of the movie died down, the hustle and the step-by-step dance has continued even after the Disco Sucks movement and is still a "global social dance" and it took its place beside swing, salsa, mambo, cha-cha-cha, tango, rumba, bolero, nightclub two-step and other partner dances in America.